Greatest Days: Switzerland (2023 - 2024)

-Cast P&O Arvia
+In December 2023, Greatest Days premiered at Le Theatre, Emmen, Switzerland.
+The production runs from 14 December 2023 until 21 January 2024.

+Original casts and characters

 Film adaptation

-A film adaptation titled Greatest Days featuring a screenplay by Firth and directed by Coky Giedroyc with choreography by Drew McOnie is due for release in summer 2023.
+A film adaptation titled Greatest Days featuring Jayde Adams, Aisling Bea, Alice Lowe and Amaka Okafor was written by Firth and directed by Coky Giedroyc with choreography by Drew McOnie.
+It was released in summer 2023.